Are you wondering how to improve staff meetings?

 - Start late.
 Be respectful by starting and ending on time.
 You can even end early if all meeting items have been covered!

 - Lecture.
-While major announcements and organizational updates may require an all-hands meeting that is less engaging, most staff meetings should be an exchange of ideas rather than a one-way communication street.
+While major announcements, presentations, and organizational updates may require an all-hands meeting that is less engaging, most staff meetings should be an exchange of ideas rather than a one-way communication street.

 What types of staff meetings are there?

-In addition to the all-hands meetings mentioned in the example above, most organizations also have team meetings and management meetings.
+In addition to the all-hands meetings mentioned in the example above, most organizations also have more regular team meetings and management meetings.

 All-hands meetings bring every team member of an organization together for engagement and alignment.
+(This meeting is sometimes called an all staff meeting.)
 Check out our free all-hands staff meeting template.

 Team meetings generally happen weekly within specific departments.
 Keep everyone focused on upcoming priorities with our free team meetings template.